mynamedaike/Block-Explorer/README.md

 # NUChain Explorer
 NUChain Explorer is a block explorer built on Vue.js and Python.
+It adopts the architecture separating frontend from backend with a REST interface in between.
+This repository is for the backend part.

 ## Dependencies